remorses/mongoke/README.md

 ```

 ## Todo:
-- publish the docker image (after tartiflette devs fix extend type issue)
+- ~~publish the docker image (after tartiflette devs fix extend type issue)~~
-- connection nodes must all have an _id field because it is default cursor field
+- resolve issue connection nodes must all have an _id field because it is default cursor field
-- unit tests for the connection_resolver
 - integration tests for all the resolver types
 - integration tests for the relations
 - cursor must be obfuscated in connection, (also after and before are string so it is a must)